 How Many Implants Will You Need?

-For increased stability and comfort, Dr. Embury can refer you to an oral surgeon or periodontist who will place four or six implants to retain your denture.
+For increased stability and comfort, Dr. Embury can place four or six implants to retain your denture.
 Denture stability increases with the number of implants you receive.
-After you receive implants, Dr. Embury will screw your denture in place to be no movement at all.
+After your implants have bonded to your jawbone, Dr. Embury will screw your denture in place to be no movement at all.

 So if you’re fearful of your dentures slipping out while you’re talking or eating, implant dentures might be an option for you.
 No matter what option you choose, Dr. Embury will ensure the result is a beautiful smile.